By Jane Chitty

 Steroids and dependency.

-Nasal sprays contain steroids.
+Nasal sprays contain steroids, like cortisone.
 They constrict the blood vessels inside your nose.
 It is when you have a cold, flu or allergies that these blood vessels become swollen and dilated, stimulating the nasal membranes to produce large amounts of mucus.
 When you constrict the blood vessels by using a nasal spray, they shrink and help to dry up the mucus – and it feels good.

 The problem arises when your nose becomes too used to the nasal spray’s effect, cancelling it out.
 You end up relying on the spray more and more.
 This goes on for so long that you find you cannot function without having a nasal spray at hand for constant use.
 Although at the start of its use, the nasal spray will be effective for 6 to 8 hours, this time span becomes less and less with use.
 This is the main reason why the package insert advises you to use it for no longer than 3 days.
 You may not be addicted but you may certainly become dependent.

 Some side effects are that nasal sprays can cause dryness, crusting and bleeding of the nose.
 Of course, if this occurs, stop immediately.
 There have been reports of nasal steroids possibly having an effect on behavior.
 While this is thought to be rare, users have reported hyperactivity, problems sleeping, anxiety and depression.